Team

 Amy Boddy, Ph.D

-Assistant Professor, University of California, Santa Barbara
+Associate Professor, University of California, Santa Barbara

 Amy Boddy was a post doctoral fellow in the Aktipis Lab between 2014-2016.
 She received her Ph.D. in Molecular Biology and Genetics from Wayne State University, School of Medicine.
 Dr. Boddy works on the applications of life history evolution to cancer.
 This includes both cellular evolution in neoplams and the role of life history evolution in cancer suppression.
 She is now an Assistant Research Professor at the Biodesign Institute at Arizona State University.
 Learn more about Dr. Boddy by visiting her website.